-A small portion of Northern Sunningdale, on the shores of the Virginia Water, is within the bounds of Windsor Great Park.
-However, Fort Belvedere and the ruins of Leptis Magna which were erected at follies in the surrounding landscape are actually over the border in Surrey.
+A small portion of Northern Sunningdale, on the southern shores of the Virginia Water, is within the bounds of Windsor Great Park.
+However, Fort Belvedere and the ruins of Leptis Magna which were erected as follies in the surrounding landscape are both over the border in Surrey.

 Read more history of Sunningdale in David Nash Ford's book, 'East Berkshire Town and Village Histories'.
 Click to Order direct from the Author.